jyrimatti/hseverywhere/README.rst

 ------------

 1. install `Nix <http://nixos.org/nixpkgs/>`_.
 You should already have it.
 2. install XCode if running in OSX.
+Install Vagrant if running in Windows.
 No other dependencies should be needed.
 3. ``git clone https://github.com/jyrimatti/hseverywhere``
 4. Execute ``quickstart.sh`` to download and install half the Internet, initialize, build, package and run everything.